 In this video attorney Curt Runger answers the difficult and oftentimes misunderstood question of if you should pay a loved one’s bills after they pass away.
 View the video below or see the transcript to hear Curt’s guidance to this sad but necessary information.

-If you have any further questions do not hesitate to call Curt or his team at Douglass and Runger at (901) 388-5805 relating to other questions you may have about the will preparation process.
+If you have any further questions do not hesitate to call Curt or his team at Douglass & Runger, PLLC at (901) 388-5805 relating to other questions you may have about the will preparation process.